Original Article

-Antibacterial compound production of lactic acid bacteria through co-cultivation
+Enhancement of antibacterial compound production in lactic acid bacteria by co-cultivation

 Abstract